viswa2/DevOps/aws-fundamentals/README.md

 ## AWS Lambda ##

 AWS Lambda is a service that lets you run code without needing to provision or manage servers.
-While using AWS Lambda, you pay only for the compute time that you consume.
-Charges apply only when your code is running.
+While using AWS Lambda, `you pay only for the compute time that you consume.` `Charges apply only when your code is running`.
 You can also run code for virtually any type of application or backend service, all with zero administration.
 For example, a simple Lambda function might involve automatically resizing uploaded images to the AWS Cloud.
 In this case, the function triggers when uploading a new image.

 ## How AWS Lambda works ##